Frequently Asked Questions

 How do I obtain more information?

-Contact us today either through phone (217-581-2312) or email.
-We would be happy to help you schedule a campus tour, or visit with Mr. Francis to discuss participating in the marching band.
+Contact us today either by phone (217-581-2312) or by email.
+We would be happy to help you schedule a campus tour, or visit with Dr. Jim Hile, Assistant Director of Bands and the Panther Marching Band Director to discuss participating in the marching band.